AlexVarakin/RUG_Challenge_Aug2019/README.md

 # RUG_Challenge_Aug2019
 August 2019 EKU RUG Challenge Solution in Python

-This is my solution for the EKY R-User group mini Challenge for August 2019.
+This is my solution for the EKU R-User group mini Challenge for August 2019.
 For details of the challenge, see: https://ekuresearchanalysis.github.io/RUserGroup/MiniChallenge/2019-08/MiniChallenge.html

 It's an R-User group, but this solution was created using Python 3.7.